 Lightweight Backpacking & Hiking - Promotes ultralight backpacking and hiking featuring backpacking equipment for lightweight backpacking & hiking resources for year-round backpacking safety & enjoyment.
 Since 1996, the Lightweight Backpacking & Hiking website has grown to include a vast repository of resources useful for year-round backcountry safety & enjoyment.

-Local Hikes - Provides information on local hiking opportunities near both large and small metropolitan areas in the United States.
+Local Hikes Near You - Provides information on local hiking opportunities near both large and small metropolitan areas in the United States.

 Mel's Place - Saltwater and deep sea fishing sites on the Internet: tackle, boats, motors, electronics, regulations, local New Jersey fishing, fishing pictures, tuna and striped bass fishing information, marine weather and tides.